llvm/llvm-project/lldb/docs/index.rst

 with GDB there is a cheat sheet listing common tasks and their LLDB equivalent in the `GDB to LLDB command map <https://lldb.llvm.org/use/map.html>`_.

-There are also multiple resources on how to script LLDB using Python `Python Reference <https://lldb.llvm.org/use/python-reference.html>`_ is a great starting point for that.
+There are also multiple resources on how to script LLDB using Python:
+`use/python-reference`_ is a great starting point for that.

 Compiler Integration Benefits
 -----------------------------